reflexsoar/reflex-docs/docs/detections/repositories.md

 *2. What counts as access revocation?*

 * If the author of the Detection Repository removes your organization from the Repository's access scope
-* If the author of the detection repository deletes the Repository
+* If the author of the Detection Repository deletes the Repository

-*3. If I subscribe to a Detection Repository, can I pick and choose which detections to use?*
+*3. If I subscribe to a Detection Repository, can I pick and choose which Detections to use?*

 * No; a Detection provide by a subscribed Repository cannot be modified or deleted unless you unsubscribe from the Repository first.
 Then, a copy of the Detection will be made available for modification or deletion.